redox-os/book/src/ch09-07-developer-faq.md

 - Verify if you have `curl` installed or download the script from your browser.

-#### I tried to run the bootstrap.sh and podman_bootstrap.sh scripts but got an error, how to fix this?
+#### I tried to run the "bootstrap.sh" and "podman_bootstrap.sh" scripts but got an error, how to fix this?

 - Verify if you have the GNU Bash shell installed on your system.